fingerskier/manthra/README.md

 Even if you are a minority of one, the truth is the truth.
 	Mahatma Gandhi

+Everything should be made as simple as possible, but not simpler.
+  Albert Einstein

 The weak can never forgive.
 Forgiveness is an attribute of the strong.